Music of Mesopotamia: Greece

 Mesopotamian music had a strong influence in ancient Greece.
 The practice of deifying string instruments was sometimes echoed in Classical Greece, but the mythology was modified resulting in the Greek ‘lyre heroes’ such as Orpheus, Amphion, Cadmus and Linus.
 Like the Mesopotamians, the Greeks connected music to the planets.
 In the Pythagorean doctrine of the Harmony of the Spheres, the tuning of the lyre was seen as “a microcosm of a universal harmony.”
-Morever, the Greeks inherited the Mesopotamians’ emphasis on the seven-stringed lyre, a seven-pitched scale, and in compositions that focus on the central string, as the Hurrian hymns.
+Moreover, the Greeks inherited the Mesopotamians’ emphasis on the seven-stringed lyre, a seven-pitched scale, and in compositions that focus on the central string, as the Hurrian hymns.
 Sumerian adornment of lyres with animals was a practice adopted by Greece, which can be seen in the kithara instrument.
 Greek music, in turn, had a strong influence on Roman music, especially after the Roman conquest of the Greek mainland in 168 BCE; the musical theory inherited by the Romans led to the eight principal modes of Gregorian chant.
 The modern Western seven-note scales are nearly identical to those used by the Mesopotamians and the Greeks.